 - Yiddish: א גוטע נאכט (A gute nakht)

 Going to sleep?
 Be sure to make use of any of the ways to say good night with the style above 🙂 If you enjoyed this post, please check out our other language tips that can help you out, like the how to say yes, happy birthday, and I love you in over 50+ different languages.
 Also, feel free to share the post on social media so that you help your friends discover more about the world and the fantastic languages there are.
 Got questions?
 Feel free to slide a comment down below, and we’d get back to you in an instant.

 But before you go… let us ask you a question, would you like to learn more about foreign languages and become conversational at least?
 Continue reading below to learn how!

 Interested in upgrading your knowledge in some of the easiest and hardest foreign languages?
 Well, we have here the best applications that you can use for your journey.
 If you are up for a challenge, be sure to check out free mobile applications instead of actually paying for expensive courses.
-With Simya Solution's Ling App and Simply Learn, you can master both formal and informal phrases and words, making it a perfect tool for travelers or even business people.
-Both apps feature correct and updated translation for every phrase and word from the inside the app to make sure that there will be no misinterpretations no matter what categories you are trying to learn.
+With Ling app, you can master both formal and informal phrases and words, making it a perfect tool for travelers or even business people.
+Both apps feature correct and updated translations for every phrase and word from inside the app to make sure that there will be no misinterpretations no matter what categories you are trying to learn.

 Want to sound like a native speaker in Filipino, Hindi, Italian, Greek, Mandarin Chinese, or any other different languages?
 These applications can help you out!
 So, what are you waiting for?
 Download the Ling app now on the App Store or Play Store to make the most out of your language-learning journey!
 Who knows, you could develop proficiency in your target language during this year, right?